-Contact Comprehensive Dental Health, LLC at 203-624-5515 to learn more about our periodontal treatments and stop gum disease before it ruins your oral health!
+Contact Comprehensive Dental Health at 203-624-5515 to learn more about our periodontal treatments and stop gum disease before it ruins your oral health!

-What kinds of periodontal treatments and services does Comprehensive Dental Health, LLC offer?
+What kinds of periodontal treatments and services does Comprehensive Dental Health offer?

-Comprehensive Dental Health, LLC offers a full range of approaches to treat any disease present, and to care for the area immediately around each tooth for all of our New Haven patients.
+Comprehensive Dental Health offers a full range of approaches to treat any disease present, and to care for the area immediately around each tooth for all of our New Haven patients.
 These gum disease treatment procedures include: